cloverharvest/prayerly/README.md

 * MVC

 ### Planned Features

 * Light candles and dedicate it to a person or purpose
 * Have candles glow more if it is dedicated to a person with the same name or purpose
+* Ability to tag prayer intentions that have been read and prayed for by other users

 ###Screenshots